-In our introduction of CSAW (Connect, Share, Ask, and Wrap up), our framework for giving feedback, we talked about how to give corrective feedback to someone you manage.
-Let’s take a look at how CSAW can work with praise:
+In our introduction of CSAW (Connect, Share, Ask, and Wrap up), our framework for giving feedback, we shared examples of how to use the tool for different types of feedback.
+While offering praise doesn’t always have to be a full conversation (sometimes just using the “S” in CSAW will suffice!), using CSAW for praise can be a simple way to learn from what’s working so that you can continue to do great work.
+Let’s take a closer look at how CSAW can work with praise:

-Connect their action to its consequences on you, the team, and/or the work without overstating or exaggerating it.
+Connect their action to its impact on you, the team, and/or the work.

 Give them the opportunity to ask for help or support.

-Is there anything I could be doing to support you?
+Is there anything I could be doing to better support you?

-As with all feedback, it’s more important that managers give praise regularly and thoughtfully than that it’s perfect every time.
-Use CSAW as a framework, but don’t make it a production every time.
+As with all feedback, it’s more important that managers give praise regularly and thoughtfully than that it follows a format or structure every time.
+Use CSAW as a framework, but don’t make it a production.
 The more you systematize it, the more natural it will become.

 For managers who can’t seem to find time for it, try any of these: